 I own the Absolute II hopper bird feeder below, and it’s one of the favorites in my backyard.

-Absolute II hopper feeder View $ on Amazon
+Absolute II hopper feeder View Today's Price

 If needed, I can make the perches incredibly sensitive to weight, where all but the smallest songbirds, like chickadees and finches, push the perch down to close access to the bird food.